caocscar/workshops/python intro/README.md

 # Introduction to Python

-There are no notes for this workshop.
+There are no notes for this 6 hour workshop.
 I do it freestyle using a project-based learning approach and provide attendees with a beginner's cheat sheet.

 Exercises
 https://goo.gl/bw1J9L